Kiara T. Dunbar

 a dizzy girl like me hides in a poem like this.

-always mistaking the floor for sky,
+always mistaking the floor for something blue,

-i disappear into the bathroom and exit,
+i disappear into the bathroom chipping at my flesh

 i pepper most meals with tears